sneakybikimeh/CS2-Practice_GUI/README.md

 It comes with two additional files containing utility aliases, and a practice_gui_user.cfg file to enable easy modifications with some documentation.

 # Installation
-0. If you are using an autoexec, you can just paste this line into it so you just have to type "practice_gui" to use this config (after dropping the files into the right folder).
+0. If you are using an autoexec, you can just paste this line into it so you just have to type "practice_gui" in console to use this config (after dropping the files into the right folder).

         alias "practice_gui" "sv_cheats 1; exec_async practice_gui"